MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

      [![Visual Studio add class](media/quick-file-list-labels-cpp/acquire-token-sign-in-consent.png)](media/quick-file-list-labels-cpp/acquire-token-sign-in-consent.png#lightbox)

-2. Immediately after completing step #1 above, use **Solution Explorer** and open "auth_delegate.cpp".
-Scroll down to the following line of your `AcquireOAuth2Token()` implementation.
+2. Immediately after completing step #1 above, return to Visual Studio and use **Solution Explorer** to open "auth_delegate.cpp".
+Scroll down to your `AcquireOAuth2Token()` implementation, and find the following line of code.
 Replace the `<access-token>` placeholder, with the token placed on the clipboard in the previous step.
-The token should be a long string, in a format similar to `eyJ0eXAiOi ...`:
+The token should be a long string, in a format similar to `eyJ0eXAiOi ...`.

    ```cpp
    string accessToken = "<access-token>";